eth-protocol-fellows/cohort-five/projects/peerdas-grandine.md

 ## Specification

 - For core protocol, we would be using [`das-core`](https://github.com/ethereum/consensus-specs/blob/dev/specs/_features/eip7594/das-core.md) specs as our compass, and sync with existing implementation.
-- For p2p networking, ...
+- For p2p networking, a fellow is working on backporting latest commits into [eth2_libp2p](https://github.com/grandinetech/eth2_libp2p/tree/eip_7594) compatible types in [grandine](https://github.com/grandinetech/grandine/tree/das), which maintained by Grandine team.
-- For kzg commitment cryptography, ...
+- For kzg commitment cryptography, we would be using [c-binding KZG lib](https://github.com/ethereum/c-kzg-4844/tree/das) maintained by EF team, which is ready to use in the mean time, then switch to [rust-kzg](https://github.com/grandinetech/rust-kzg) once ready, maintained by Grandine team. a few fellow are also working on porting functionalities to the lib.

 ## Roadmap